saucelabs-training/demo-java/CONTRIBUTING.md

 ### Examples

 **examples** are a way to show off some feature in Sauce Labs.
-Every time we add an example, please be sure to add it to the main README.
+Every time we add an example, please be sure to add it to the main [README table of contents](README.md).

 ### Single Best Practice Directory